Ian Happ Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in MLB.
+- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 18th in the league.

-- The Giants' 4.01 team ERA ranks 12th among all MLB pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to give up the eighth-fewest home runs in baseball (150 total, 1.1 per game).
+- Giants pitchers combine to give up 151 home runs (1.1 per game), the seventh-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.